CheckFirst Investor Guide

 - Working capital and insurance requirement.

 - Keeping accurate records of client assets and reporting to clients.

 - Keeping client assets in safe custody and separate from the platform’s own assets.

 - Protection of personal information.

-- Addressing conflicts of interest and taking advantage of clients.
+- Addressing conflicts of interest and not taking advantage of clients.

 - Minimum amounts of capital and insurance.

 - Fair trading rules.

 - Prevention of market manipulation.